MARCH: Evaluating the Intersection of Ambiguity Interpretation and Multi-hop Inference: Implementation Details

 \section{Implementation Details}

-As shown in Table~\ref{tab:details}, we report our implementation details for our MIRAGE construction pipeline and running CLARION.
+As shown in Table~\ref{tab:details}, we report our implementation details for our MARCH construction pipeline and running CLARION.

-\textbf{API Access and Infrastructure} All LLM calls were made using the OpenRouter API.
+\paragraph{API Access and Infrastructure.} All LLM calls were made using the OpenRouter API.
 Experiments were run on a workstation equipped with an RTX 6000 Ada GPU.

-\textbf{Models} We use four off-the-shelf LLMs as ambiguity detectors: GPT-4.1 (OpenAI), Llama-4-Maverick (Meta), Qwen3-235b (Alibaba), and Claude-Sonnet-4 (Anthropic).
+\paragraph{Models.} We use four off-the-shelf LLMs as ambiguity detectors: GPT-4.1 (OpenAI), Llama-4-Maverick (Meta), Qwen3-235b (Alibaba), and Claude-Sonnet-4 (Anthropic).
 For generating clarified questions and answers, we exclusively use GPT-4.1.
+We use gpt-4.1 (snapshot: gpt-4.1-2025-04-14) in all experiments to ensure reproducibility.
 For LLM-as-a-judge filtering, we employ Llama-4-Maverick, Qwen3-235b, and Claude-Sonnet-4.

-\textbf{Decoding and Prompting} All LLM calls (for both detection and generation) were run with temperature set to 0.0 and a maximum token limit of 512.
-All prompts and task templates are described in detail in Appendix~\ref{appen:prompt}.
+\paragraph{Decoding and Prompting.} All LLM calls (for both detection and generation) were run with temperature set to 0.0 and a maximum token limit of 512.
+All prompts and task templates are described in detail in Section~\ref{appen:prompt}.

-\textbf{Retrieval Pipeline} For evidence retrieval, we use FAISS for fast vector search over Wikipedia passages.
+\paragraph{Retrieval Pipeline.} For evidence retrieval, we use FAISS for fast vector search over Wikipedia passages.
 Query and document embeddings are computed with the Qwen3-8B-Embedding model.
 Retrieval is performed with a fixed top-$k$ of 10 per query.

-\textbf{Agentic Reasoning} For CLARION, the agent’s maximum search iteration is set to 5.
+\paragraph{Agentic Reasoning.} For CLARION, the agent’s maximum search iteration is set to 5.
 The planning agent performs ambiguity detection, type classification, and clarification as described in Section~\ref{sec:method}; the acting agent executes search and answer steps up to the iteration limit.

-\textbf{Filtering and Evaluation Protocol} After answer generation, candidate instances are filtered using three LLMs (excluding GPT-4.1 to prevent overfitting).
-An instance is retained only if all models unanimously judged every field (question, clarifications, type, evidence, answers) as fully aligned, following the same protocol as human evaluation (see Appendix~\ref{appen:protocol} and Table~\ref{tab:human-eval-protocol} for details).
+\paragraph{Filtering and Evaluation Protocol.} After answer generation, candidate instances are filtered using three LLMs (excluding GPT-4.1 to prevent overfitting).
+An instance is retained only if all models unanimously judged every field (question, clarifications, type, evidence, answers) as fully aligned, following the same protocol as human evaluation (see Appendix~\ref{appen:protocol} and Table~\ref{tab:merged} for details).